 Bertha and her sisters worked very hard as young girls growing up.
-She and her sisters performed many duties to run the household for themselves and the growing family of her parents.
+The girls performed many duties to run the household for themselves and the growing family of her parents.
 In those days much was required of the children in the family.

 The Conns resided at the original Ream family farm.
 Her parents had relocated to another farm several miles away on the Jersey Hollow Road, outside of Confluence, PA.

-Bertha and Donald had three children -- Richard Donald Conn, Ruby Geneva King and Dorothy Jean Younkin Butch.
+Bertha and Donald went on to produce three children -- Richard Donald Conn, Ruby Geneva King and Dorothy Jean Younkin Butch.

 In August 1924, when she was age 29, Bertha and her parents were among a crowd of 82 who attended the annual Minerd-Miner Reunion held at Lincoln's grove, near the Western Maryland Railroad Station in Confluence, Somerset County.
 In an article about the reunion, the Meyersdale Republican reported: "A very successful and pleasant reunion of the Minard family was held ...
 A fine picnic dinner was partaken of at 12:30 p.m., after L.L.
 Mountain invoked a blessing."
 Bertha was mentioned by name in the article.